 Assistant Professor, Teaching Stream - Nursing

-The Faculty welcomes applications from individuals with demonstrated excellence in teaching in a range of classroom, online, and practice settings and expertise in one of more of the following areas: simulation pedagogy, interprofessional education, curriculum development and design, as well as evidence of committment to pedagogical inquiry and teaching innovation.
+The Faculty welcomes applications from licensed nurse practitioners with demonstrated excellence in teaching in a range of classroom, online, and practice settings and expertise in adult or primary health care nursing.
+All applicants must hold licensure as a nurse practitioner (adult, paediatric or primary healthcare).
 Applicants with recent clinical nursing practice and/or academic leadership experience are strongly encouraged to apply.
-Candidates will hold at least a Masters degree in nursing and a PhD, or equivalent doctoral degree in nursing or a related discipline.
-All applicants must be eligible for registration with the College of Nurses of Ontario.
+Candidates will hold at least a Masters degree in nursing.
+A PhD or equivalent in nursing or a related discipline is preferred.

-Evidence of excellence in teaching and pedagogy should be demonstrable in a dossier of prior teaching experience that includes a statement of teaching philosophy as well as through strong endorsements from referees of high international standing reflecting on both excellent teaching and evidence of commitment to pedagogical enquiry.
-Excellence in scholarship should be evidenced by publications in field-relevant journals, or forthcoming publications meeting high international standards, and presentations at conferences.
-As Undergraduate Program Director, applicants should provide evidence of previous experience in academic program planning, engaging in continuous quality improvement processes, support of the student experience, and mentorship of faculty scholarship and teaching.
+Evidence of excellence in teaching and pedagogical inquiry must be demonstrated in a dossier of prior teaching experience that includes teaching accomplishments, a statement of teaching philosophy, sample syllabi, and course evaluations, submitted as part of the application, as well as through strong endorsements from referees of high international standing reflecting on both the candidate’s teaching and commitment to excellent pedagogical practices.
+Teaching-related scholarship should be evidenced by publications in field-relevant journals, or forthcoming publications and presentations at conferences.

 Salary will be commensurate with qualifications and experience.

-The Bloomberg Faculty of Nursing offers a 20-month, second entry, Baccalaureate program.
-In addition, the Faculty offers a highly sought after professional master's program comprising three fields (clinical nursing, health systems leadership and administration, and nurse practitioner) and a world-leading doctoral program.
+The Bloomberg Faculty of Nursing offers a 20-month, second entry, Baccalaureate program and a highly sought after professional master’s program comprising three fields (clinical nursing, health systems leadership and administration and nurse practitioner; adult, paediatric and primary health care) and a world-leading doctoral program.

 All qualified candidates are invited to apply by clicking on the link below.
-Applications should include a cover letter, curriculum vitae, teaching dossier (including a statement of teaching philosophy and teaching evalutations), and a statement outlining current and future scholarly activities.
+Applications should include a cover letter, curriculum vitae, and teaching dossier (including a statement of teaching philosophy, sample syllabi and course evaluations).
 If you have questions about this position, please contact [email protected].
-All application materials should be submitted online.
+All application materials must be submitted online.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.